 Transforming the “Black Hole”

-When I set out on this discussion, I was trying to help simplify a very important part of what companies do today as they go to market.
+When I set out on this discussion about commercial excellence, I was trying to help simplify a very important part of what companies do today as they go to market.
 They build and nurture leads into opportunities.
 They transact those opportunities through their ERP.
 But that gap between opportunity and invoicing is a black hole to many.

 It’s the task of a good partner in commercial excellence to make this more apparent, while also making it much more accessible for you, as their client.
 The objective?
 To combine the perfect process, people and technology for turning that “black hole” into a “slide” that quickly converts more and better opportunities into transactions.